-The EPA 608 certification exam is administered by approved private testing organizations including ESCO Institute, Mainstream Engineering, HVAC Excellence, and SkillCat.
-Requirements differ slightly by format — in-person at an HVAC wholesale location, online proctored, or (for Type I only) open-book mail-in.
+The EPA 608 exam is administered by approved private testing organizations including ESCO Institute, Mainstream Engineering, HVAC Excellence, and SkillCat.
+Requirements differ slightly by format: onsite at an HVAC wholesale location, online proctored, or (for Type I only) open book mail in.
 This checklist covers both common formats.
+If you still need to book one, find a test location near you.

-- Review cheat sheet key numbers: passing score (72%), key dates, leak rates, recovery thresholds
+- Review your cheat sheet numbers: passing score (72 percent), key dates, recovery thresholds

-- Do 10–15 warm-up practice questions — no heavy cramming
+- Do 10 to 15 warm up practice questions, no heavy cramming

 - Confirm your exam appointment time and location (or login URL for online)

-- Locate your government-issued photo ID (driver's license, passport, or state ID)
+- Locate your government issued photo ID (driver license, passport, or state ID)

 - Log into the testing platform and verify your account works

-- Test your webcam: open your camera app to confirm video is clear and properly lit
+- Test your webcam: open your camera app to confirm the video is clear and well lit

-- Test your internet connection: run a speed test (minimum 5 Mbps recommended)
+- Test your internet: run a speed test (5 Mbps minimum recommended)

-- Identify the room you'll use — quiet, private, well-lit, with no windows behind you
+- Identify the room you will use: quiet, private, well lit, with no windows behind you

-- Save the provider's technical support phone number from your confirmation email
+- Save the provider technical support phone number from your confirmation email

 - Close unnecessary apps and browser tabs on your test computer